Skip to content

 Improved visibility into pending workloads

 For workloads with the status of "Pending," the user can click the “i” icon next to the status to view details of why the workload hasn’t been scheduled.
+(Requires a minimum cluster version of v2.19)

 New workload events